Annimus1/dailywork/README.md

 [X] Create Jobs page.

+[X] Create list to viewing all Jobs.

-[ ] Create button to add a new job.
+[X] Create button to add a new job.

-[ ] Create a list for viewing all jobs.
+[ ] Create modal to add a new job.

 ### Debs page